owntech-foundation/OwnPlot/docs/user/user.md

 	```

 === "Linux (RedHat based)"
-	!!!
-Note
+	!!! warning

-		this install has not tested yet
+		This install has not been tested yet

 	1. Open a terminal
 	2. Install the package